seraph776/Codeguppy50CodeChallenges/docs/CONTRIBUTING.md

 - ✅ Please fill-out and include the [SAMPLE-README.md](https://github.com/seraph776/Codeguppy50CodeChallenges/blob/main/docs/SAMPLE-README.md)  file inside your `username` root directory.
 - ✅ Save filenames in the follow format: q001, q002 (INCLUDING FILENAME EXTENTION)
 - ✅ Submissions do not have to be in sequencial order.
 Meaning, you can submit q030, then q001, It doesn't matter.
 - ✅ `Optional Task`: Include `tests` to prove that your program works.
 Include your unittests in sub-dirctory within your `username` dirctory called `tests`.
 Again, this is an optional task.
-See the dirctory structure below for an example.
+See the dirctory structure below for an example:

 ### Directory Structure